An associate degree award normally requires at least two, but less than four years of full-time equivalent college work.

 - Associate of Applied Science (AAS)

 If you want to transfer to a university to earn a Bachelor’s degree . . . . . you should pursue an Associate of Arts (AA) or an Associate of Science (AS) degree.
 These degrees are designed to transfer.
-This means the credits and classes you take (if following a Tennessee Transfer Pathway) will transfer seamlessly to a bachelor’s degree program at any TBR university.
+This means the credits and classes you take (if following a Tennessee Transfer Pathway) will transfer seamlessly to a bachelor’s degree program at Tennessee public universities and many private colleges.
 Through these degree programs, you get the core course requirements (Communication, Math, Sciences, Humanities, etc.) that every college student must complete.
 When you transfer to a four-year university, you will have two years remaining to complete the courses required in your field of study.

 What’s the difference between an AA or AS degree?